lukasbrunner/ClimWIP/README.md

 It is now possible to assign weights to each diagnostic to define how much they contribute to the weights.
 2
 It is now possible to use user-defined values to normalize the predictors before combining them.
 This can be useful when working with bootstrapping, which exchanges model variants.
 In the past this could lead to random changes in the normalization, which could lead to surprising results.

+It is not possible to give a maximum number of variants to use per model instead of a bool indicating all or only one variant.
+In addition the new parameter variants_select specifies how to sort variants before selection (the first xx will be used).

 Added the script 'search_potential_constraints.py' which takes a config file equivalent to the main script and calculates the correlation between diagnostics and the target as well as the correlation between each diagnostics pair (to exclude highly correlated diagnostics).